kukhariev/ngx-uploadx/README.md

   - `maxAttempts` Maximum number of retry attempts.
 Default value: `8`
   - `shouldRestartCodes` Upload not exist and will be restarted.
 Default value: `[404, 410]`
   - `authErrorCodes` If one of these codes is received, the request will be repeated with an updated authorization token.
 Default value: `[401]`
   - `shouldRetryCodes` Retryable 4xx status codes.
-Default value: `[423, 429]`
+Default value: `[408, 423, 429, 460]`
   - `shouldRetry` Overrides the built-in function that determines whether the operation should be retried
   - `minDelay` Minimum (initial) retry interval.
 Default value: `500`
   - `maxDelay` Maximum retry interval.
 Default value: `50_000`
-  - `onBusyDelay` Delay used between retries for non-error responses with missing range/offset
+  - `onBusyDelay` Delay used between retries for non-error responses with missing range/offset.
+Default value: `1000`
   - `timeout` Time interval after which unfinished requests must be retried

 - `token` Authorization token as a `string` or function returning a `string` or `Promise<string>`